DjangoGirls/tutorial/en/python_introduction/README.md

     >>> 5 != 2
     True

 We gave Python some numbers to compare.
-As you can see, Python can compare not only numbers, but it can also compare method results.
+As you can see, not only can Python compare numbers, but it can also compare method results.
 Nice, huh?

 Do you wonder why we put two equal signs `==` next to each other to compare if numbers are equal?
 We use a single `=` for assigning values to variables.
-You always, __always__ need to put two `==` if you want to check if things are equal to each other.
+You always, __always__ need to put two of them – `==` – if you want to check if things are equal to each other.
 We can also state that things are unequal to each other.
 For that, we use the symbol `!=`, as shown in the example above.

 Give Python two more tasks: